artemdev9/front_end_development/Fotomatic/README.md

 ## Media Queries

-- The website uses media queries in conjunction with flexbox to apply specific styles and layouts for different screen sizes, enabling a fluid and adaptable design.
+- The website uses media queries in conjunction to apply specific styles and layouts for different screen sizes, enabling a fluid and adaptable design.

 ## Cross-Device Compatibility